tlevine/dada.pink/user-2015/index.md

 3. Combining music and video

 ### Video is a series of still images
+Have you ever made an image in R?
 Video is a series of still images.
-Here's a function that plots the position of a projectile.
-Don't worry that much about how it works.

     plot.projectile <- function(t, x, y) {
       plot(x = x, y = y, cex = 10,